How is serum calcium normally regulated?

 Regulation of Calcium Homeostasis

 The three organ systems that together regulate serum calcium are the gastrointestinal tract, kidneys, and skeleton.
 The two principal regulatory hormones are parathyroid hormone (PTH) and 1,25-dihydroxyvitamin D3.
 PTH is a peptide hormone that is secreted from the parathyroid glands in its active full-length configuration, known as PTH(1-84).
 Its half-life in plasma is very short, on the order of 3 to 5 minutes.
 The major regulator of PTH secretion is the free calcium concentration in extracellular fluid.
 Elevated levels of free or ionized calcium promptly block secretion of PTH, while reduced serum calcium levels promptly increase secretion of PTH.
 1,25-dihydroxyvitamin D3 is produced by a sequence of activation steps (Figure 247-1).
 It starts with the generation of cholecalciferol (vitamin D3) through exposure of skin to ultraviolet light of a specified wavelength (90–315 nm).
 Cholecalciferol or its plant analogue, ergocalciferol (vitamin D2) can also be obtained by dietary sources or in nutritional supplements.
 Cholecalciferol or ergocalciferol is converted in the liver to a hydroxylated form, 25-hydroxyvitamin D3 or 25-hydroxyvitamin D2.
 The hydroxylated forms of vitamin D are further activated to their final products by a second hydroxylation step in the kidney leading to 1,25-dihydroxyvitamin D2 or D3.
 Both dihydroxylated forms of vitamin D are active in human subjects, although there is controversy over whether vitamin D3 is more potent than vitamin D2.
-PTH maintains serum calcium concentrations by conserving calcium that ...
+PTH maintains serum calcium concentrations by conserving ...